 The former Bill C-8 was introduced on March 9 by the Federal Government introduced amendments to the Criminal Code to ban conversion therapy.
-In Bill C-8, conversation therapy is defined broadly as
+In Bill C-8, conversion therapy is defined broadly as

 a practice, treatment or service designed to change a person’s sexual orientation to heterosexual or gender identity to cisgender, or to repress or reduce non-heterosexual attraction or sexual behaviour.

 The legislation says conversion therapy does not include a practice, treatment or service that relates: a) to a person’s gender transition; or b) to a person’s exploration of their identity or to its development.

 The bill creates five new Criminal Code offences relating to conversion therapy.
 These are: